 Since we have the ability to just buy the plants instead of the animals at the grocery store, knowing it’s even the healthier choice, there is no excuse not to do so.

-All of these labels, by the way, don’t mean much to the animals – they just get slightly different feed, a few inches more room, or the theoretical possibility to get some fresh air.
+All of these labels, by the way, don’t mean much to the animals – they just get slightly different feed, a few inches more room, or the theoretical possibility of getting some fresh air.
 They are still locked up, get their bodies mutilated, and end up at the same slaughterhouse.

-7. Stop throwing your beliefs into my face, you’re not better than me!
+7. Stop throwing your beliefs into my face; you’re no better than me!

 Sometimes, people feel offended by you just living your life, without talking much about it at all.
 By ordering the vegan burger or the fries, by declining non-vegan food that’s offered, or even by silently eating your quinoa salad in a corner – all of these acts can play with people’s conscience and they see you as a walking ad for your “agenda”.